thiagousa/youtube/monitoring/docker/README.md

 ## Requirements

-Before you begin, make sure you have the following prerequisites:
+To set up your environment for using Docker, ensure you have the following prerequisites:

-- **Docker Desktop**: You must have Docker Desktop installed and running on your system.
-You can download and install Docker Desktop from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
+Docker Desktop: This is a necessary tool for running containerized applications.
+Make sure Docker Desktop is installed and operational on your system.
+You can download and install Docker Desktop from the official website at Docker Desktop.

-To kickstart your monitoring journey, follow these steps:
+Git: Git is a version control system often used for code management.
+It is essential for cloning repositories, managing source code versions, and collaborating with other developers.
+You can download Git from Git's official website.

+Once you have these tools installed, you can proceed with setting up your Docker environment.

 ### Linux or MacOS 🏠 Edit Your Hosts File